Ralph Mulford

-Ralph Kirkman Mulford (December 28, 1884 – October 23, 1973) was an American racecar driver who participated in the 1911 Indianapolis 500.
+Ralph Kirkman Mulford (December 28, 1884 – October 23, 1973) was an American racing driver who participated in the 1911 Indianapolis 500.
 In 1911 he won the Vanderbilt Cup in Savannah, Georgia.

 Biography

-He was born on December 28, 1884, in Brooklyn, New York.
+Mulford was born on December 28, 1884, in Brooklyn, New York.
 He once served as a Sunday school teacher.

-There is an ongoing debate that Ralph Mulford, driving a Lozier, may have won the 1911 Indianapolis 500 over Ray Harroun.
-However, contemporary newspaper accounts and substantiated research, namely by Indianapolis Motor Speedway historian Donald Davidson, have produced no credible evidence to support the claim.
+Mulford won the Elgin Trophy on August 26, 1910.
+He then finished second in the inaugural Indianapolis 500 on May 30, 1911.
+While contemporary newspaper accounts and substantiated research, including by Indianapolis Motor Speedway historian Donald Davidson, have produced no credible evidence to support a claim to the contrary, there is an urban myth that Mulford, driving a Lozier, was the actual winner over Ray Harroun.
+However, Mulford himself never supported such a claim.

 Mulford was retroactively declared the National Driving Champion for 1911 and 1918.
 He retired from racing on tracks after 1922, but continued to compete for several more years in hill climbs, and – at one time – held the record for both the Mount Washington and Pikes Peak climbs.

-He died on October 23, 1973, in Asbury Park, New Jersey.
-At the time of his death, Mulford was the last surviving participant of the inaugural, 1911 Indianapolis 500.
+Mulford died on October 23, 1973, in Worcester, Massachusetts.
+At the time of his death, he was the last surviving participant of the inaugural, 1911 Indianapolis 500.